 The man in the three piece suit was - and is - the owner of delicate 50’s era cocktail glasses, a hand-cranked ice crusher, a magnificently stocked bar and books of encyclopedically mixed drinks.
 I inherited this cocktail fetish.
 Luckily, I also inherited my father’s physical distaste for liquor in times of crisis.
 I drink when I am happy.
 And since the balance of any life is skewed, according to my father, toward unhappiness, with brief flashes of bliss, my sobriety has been guaranteed.

-The cocktails and aperitifs that precede each menu in my book, which will be published next year in New York, are a tribute to my father, and the pleasure he takes in a well-mixed drink and its accompanying sense of occasion…
+The cocktails and aperitifs that precede each menu in my book are a tribute to my father, and to the pleasure he takes in a well-mixed drink and its accompanying sense of occasion…

-Lesson No. 6, with apologies to Paul Simon and his appearance with the Muppets: Drink Fast!
+Lesson No. 6, with apologies to Paul Simon and his appearance with the Muppets, is: Drink Fast!

 Whether he is sitting under the tree here, looking at my mother’s garden or up at the mountain, or whether he is having supper at the candlelit wooden table in the kitchen, my father is able to submerge himself entirely in the pleasure of the moment.
 This is, for me, perhaps his greatest legacy.
 Because it is a way to live.
 It is a way to make mere survival pleasurable.
 Looking at what is right in front of you, now, and appreciating it for what it is, is the life’s ambition of spiritual travelers and religious nomads worldwide.
 My father is the antithesis of both types.
 This is a man who knows perfectly well that there is no greater meaning, no bigger picture, just Now.
 This is a man who feels privileged to be alive.